equizo/generic-unity/README.md

 ![menu](https://github.com/user-attachments/assets/9d71820d-fa2b-49c2-8b38-cc0cd279202f)

 ## Platform-Dependency Solution
 At an early stage, _PlatformDependentServices_ determines the device type and sets corresponding values, such as the root folder for prefab paths.
-For convenience, all assets are stored in _Resources_.
+All assets are stored in _Resources_.
 However, the project allows for moving them to predefined storage, such as scriptable objects or addressable assets, so no assets from another platform are included in the build.
+Loading assets from addressable assets would require adding throbber to ui or any other gate screen, so for the simplification purposes synchronous assets loading is assumed.

 The folder hierarchy is consistent across platforms.
 Prefabs themselves can have different structures, assets, and components.
 The system does not rely on checking which prefab to spawn as long as the prefab exists and corresponding scripts are found.
 This minimizes runtime branching and allows for a streamlined flow.